98Vinee-IA/NeoTavern-Frontend/README.md

 **What things did not implement:**

+- Multi-user support.
+If multi-user is enabled in your ST, you will get lots of connection errors.
 - STScript, QRs, slash commands, detailed macro system.
 - More built-in extensions.
 - NovelAI/Horde/KoboldClassic.
 If they have OpenAI compatible API, we can add later.
 If not, we are not planning to add them.